FAQs for Guidance on Communicating with Research Participants through Email or Text

 It is the responsibility of all researchers and staff to be familiar with and to comply with the UNC-Chapel Hill Privacy of Protected Health Information Policy.
 HIPAA’s requirements apply to records of individually identifiable health information in the control of health care clearing houses, health plans, and health care providers that transmit any health information electronically to carry out financial or administrative transactions related to health care or health insurance.
 The individually identifiable health information in these records is called Protected Health Information (“PHI”).
 Back to top

-How to the University’s Information Classification Standards relate to this guidance?
+How do the University’s Information Classification Standards relate to this guidance?

 Per the UNC-Chapel Hill Information Classification Standard, Tier 2 or Tier 3 information transmitted on behalf of the University must be encrypted.
 This includes Protected Health Information (PHI) and any other Sensitive Information (SI) data shown in the UNC-Chapel Hill Information Classification Standard.